 A tip designed like the lower drawing often looks better on short, wide tips like recurves and flat bows.
 The short, squatty design accentuates the short lines of a short and wide bow.
 This style of tip is probably stronger than a tip that looks like the upper drawing, too, because it reinforces the area below the string grooves more.
 Making the overlays long, gradual, and tapered helps distribute the stress from the string over a larger area of the limb tip.
 Plus, minimizing the amount of material beyond the groove reduces moving mass which improves bow efficiency.
 It is likely that any material that is left on the tip when making your bow does not add much additional strength, and merely adds more moving mass.
 A fast, efficient limb is like a hot rod drag racing car…the lighter it is, the faster it will recover from full draw to brace height.

 I hope this idea helps you decide what tip design(s) you like best.

-Please feel free to make a comment below.
+Please share this with your friends and feel free to make a comment below.